RISHABH12005/RFID/README.md

 # RFID (RC522)
 This project demonstrates how to interface an *RC522 RFID reader* with a RPi using Python.
-The RC522 communicates over *SPI (Serial Peripheral Interface)*.
+The RC522 communicates over *SPI*.

 ---